Parental supervision: Physical supervision

 The most basic form of parental supervision is required to keep children from hurting themselves or others; to keep them away from dangerous objects and situations.
-Very small children require continual supervision and care; lack of this constitutes neglect.
-Some parents are not aware of the need to supervise children, from 1-18.
+Small children require continual supervision and care; lack of this constitutes neglect.
+Some parents are not aware of the need to supervise children, from 0-18.
 Guidance is needed until the child is aged 25 when the judgment centers have matured.
 Judgment is needed in making decisions that affect life-and-death decisions.

 The legality of the latchkey children's "alone time" varies with country, state and local area.
 In most of the United States, state and local laws typically do not specify any particular age under 18 when a child can be legally left without supervision.
 However, some states do have specific age restrictions, for example: children under age of 8 yr/old cannot be left at home alone - in Georgia, Maryland, North Carolina; 9 yr/old - in North Dakota; 10 yr/old - in Oregon, Tennessee, Washington; 11 yr/old - in Michigan; 12 yr/old - in Colorado, Delaware, Kansas; 14 yr/old - in Illinois.